-This document describes the work done during the last eighteen months in the task of context modelling and extraction (T.2.2).
-During these months the group has developed offline annotation tools that operate on video sequences and reduce user interaction by propagating initial user evidences along the video.
-Initial studies on online modelling of context have been also carried out.
-Finally, three applications that use context as a key evidence for processing are presented.
-Through these applications we aim to illustrate the potential capabilities of using contextual information as a crucial source for the analysis.
+This document describes the work done during the last twenty-five months in the task of context modelling and extraction (T.2.2) and updates the work done in the task of context modelling and extraction (T.2.2) respect to the previous version of this deliverable [19] published in June 2016.

+During the initial months, the group developed offline annotation tools that operate on video sequences and reduce user interaction by propagating initial user evidences along the video.
+Initial studies on online modelling of context were also carried out.
+During the last months, the group has presented three papers for evaluation and has advanced in the task of context-constrained point descriptions, camouflage handling and multi-camera context aggregation.